indygreg/python-zstandard/README.rst

 .. note::

    The documentation in this section makes references to various zstd concepts and functionality.
-The ``Concepts`` section below explains these concepts in more detail.
+The source repository contains a ``docs/concepts.rst`` file explaining these in more detail.

 ZstdCompressor
 --------------

 The ``ZstdCompressor`` class provides an interface for performing compression operations.
+Each instance is essentially a wrapper around a ``ZSTD_CCtx`` from the C API.

 Each instance is associated with parameters that control compression behavior.
 These come from the following named arguments (all optional):